KatyRoffe/reading-notes/markdown-notes.md

 You can even add images!
-For example, here is a headshot of my cat, Peggy
+For example, here is a headshot of my cat, Peggy.

 ![Picture of Peggy](https://i.ibb.co/XSrtR6M/peggy-2.jpg)